-During the LGM, the insolation over tropical region increased from December to June and decreased from July to November (Fig. 11a).
-In the annual variation, precipitation responds to the lower tropospheric moisture convergence.
+During the LGM, the insolation over tropical region increased from December to June and decreased from July to November relative to the present day (Fig. 11a).
+In the annual variation, the precipitation responds to the lower tropospheric moisture convergence.
 The moisture change depends on temperature change while the circulation change depends on surface temperature gradients change.
-The change of the surface temperature lags insolation changes because of the ocean and land surfaces have heat capacity (thermal inertial).
+The change of the surface temperature lags insolation changes because the ocean and land surfaces have heat capacity (thermal inertial).
 In other words, insolation is a heating rate which equals to temperature change (tendency) but not the temperature itself.
 Thus the precipitation change would lag the insolation change by about two months, due to the ocean-atmosphere interaction without other processes.
-For example, the change of seasonal distribution of NH monsoon precipitation lagged the change of the NH insolation by one month (Yan et al., 2016).
-Whereas in this study, the Australian monsoon precipitation decreased from March to September and increased from November to February (Fig. 11b), quite different from what it would be (i.e., decrease from September to January and increase from February to August).
-Meanwhile, the insolation over SH increased during the LGM from April to August, when Australia is in late autumn and winter.
-An increased insolation might make land warmer than ocean thus against the climatology, which may be described by cooler land and warmer ocean in winter.
+However, the simulated Australian monsoon precipitation is decreased from March to September and increased from November to February (Fig. 11b), quite different from what it would be (i.e., decrease from September to January and increase from February to August).
+This indicates the insolation change might have little effect on the Australian monsoon precipitation.
+Meanwhile, the insolation over SH is increased during the LGM from April to August, when Australia is in late autumn and winter.
+An increased insolation might make land warmer than ocean thus against the climatology (i.e. cooler land and warmer ocean in winter).
 However, the simulated surface temperature reduced more over Australia than the adjacent oceans (Fig. 5a).
-On the other hand, the synthesis of Wyrwoll et al. (2007) and Liu et al. (2015) indicates the strong convergence rain belt (ITCZ) stays in the north, resulting in more rainfall over Papua New Guinea and less rainfall over North Australia during those times with low obliquity and high precession.
-The rain belt stays a little more northerly than that stays in our study, which means the effect of orbital change and thus the insolation change might be suppressed by other factors.
+On the other hand, the synthesis of Wyrwoll et al. (2007) and Liu et al. (2015) indicates the strong convergence rain belt (ITCZ) stays in the north during those times with low obliquity and high precession, which is a little more northerly than that stays in our study.
+These mean that the effect of orbital change and thus the insolation change might be suppressed by other factors.